rfc-st/humble/README.md

-  -h, --help              show this help message and exit -a                      show statistics of the performed analysis (will be global if '-u URL' is omitted) -b                      show a brief analysis (if omitted, a detailed one will be shown) -f [TERM]               show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                      show guidelines for securing popular web servers/services -l {es}                 show the analysis in the indicated language (if omitted, English will be used) -o {html,json,pdf,txt}  save analysis to 'URL_headers_yyyymmdd.ext' file (.json files will contain a brief analysis).
+  -h, --help              show this help message and exit -a                      show statistics of the performed analysis (will be global if '-u URL' is omitted) -b                      show a brief analysis (if omitted, a detailed one will be shown) -e [PATH]               show TLS/SSL checks; requires https://testssl.sh/, its PATH, Bash and Non-Windows!
-  -r                      show full HTTP response headers and a detailed analysis -u URL                  schema and URL to analyze.
+  -f [TERM]               show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                      show guidelines for securing popular web servers/services -l {es}                 show the analysis in the indicated language (if omitted, English will be used) -o {html,json,pdf,txt}  save analysis to 'URL_headers_yyyymmdd.ext' file (.json files will contain a brief analysis) -r                      show full HTTP response headers and a detailed analysis -u URL                  schema and URL to analyze.
 E.g. https://google.com -v, --version           show the version of this tool and check for updates